edson-a-soares/geometric_acyclic_visitor/README.md

 ```

-Below the **Shape** interface, there are classes for all other specific sort of geometrical forms:
+Below the **Shape** interface, there are classes for all another specific sort of geometric forms:

 + Curved
 + Quadrilateral